rednafi/rednafi.com/content/python/log_context_propagation.md

         self.context.update(kwargs)

     def filter(self, record: logging.LogRecord) -> bool:
-        record.timestamp = int(time.time() * 1000)
         record.tags = self.context
         return True

 # Set up logger
 logger = logging.getLogger()
-logger.setLevel(logging.INFO)

-# Set up handler with formatter
+logger.setLevel(logging.INFO)  # Set the default logging level

-handler = logging.StreamHandler()
+console_handler = logging.StreamHandler()
-handler.setFormatter(JsonFormatter())

-# Set up context filter
+console_handler.setLevel(logging.INFO)  # Set the logging level for the handler

-context_filter = ContextFilter()
+context_filter = ContextFilter()  # Set filter
-handler.addFilter(context_filter)
+console_handler.addFilter(context_filter)
+logger.addFilter(context_filter)

+json_formatter = JsonFormatter()  # Set formatter
+console_handler.setFormatter(json_formatter)

-# Add handler to logger
+logger.addHandler(console_handler)  # Add handler to logger
-logger.addHandler(handler)
 ```

 Since this is application code, it's okay to configure the root logger.
 We define a
 `JsonFormatter` that formats log statements by including the message, the current timestamp
 in milliseconds, and any additional tags.
-If `timestamp` or `tags` are not provided, the
+If `timestamp` or `tags` aren't provided, the
 formatter uses the current time and an empty dictionary.

-The `ContextFilter` class defines a `set_context` method to set contextual values in the
+The `ContextFilter` class defines a `set_context` method to set arbitrary contextual values
-middleware (explained in the next section).
-The `filter` method in `ContextFilter` updates
+in the middleware (explained in the next section).
+The `filter` method in `ContextFilter`
-the contextual information dynamically each time the logger emits a message, ensuring every
+updates the contextual information dynamically each time the logger emits a message,
-log entry includes relevant context like user ID or platform information.
-Finally, we set up
+ensuring every log entry includes relevant context like user ID or platform information.
-a custom handler, attach the `JsonFormatter` and `ContextFilter` to it, and add this handler
+Finally, we set up a custom handler, attach the `JsonFormatter` and `ContextFilter` to it,
-to the root logger instance.
+and add this handler to the root logger instance.

 ## Write a middleware that tags the log statements automatically